a5021/BluePill_Project_Generator/README.md

 # BluePill Project Generator

-Shell script to generate simple Makefile project for "BluePill" STM32F103C8 devboard.
+Simple shell script to generate plain Makefile project for "BluePill" STM32F103C8 devboard.

 Run the script in any convenient way.

 `sh create_stm32f1_project`

-It will fetch all necessary files from STMicro CMSIS repo, generate main.h/main.c sources and build them with GNU ARM toolchain.
+It will fetch all necessary CMSIS files from STMicro repo, generate main.h/main.c sources and build them with GNU ARM toolchain.
 Linux and Windows (cygwin required) are supported.

 *Optionally the script can be run with parameter `mdk` to generate Keil MDK-ARM project.*